backdrop-contrib/i18n/README.md

 ## Upgrade from Drupal 7

 Backdrop core took over several tasks for translations, so this module had to go through a bigger rewrite.
-Although it now contains less submodules, most of the functionality should still be available.
+Although i18n now contains less submodules, most of the functionality should still be available.

 "Most" means, that some functionality had to be dropped or implemented